 Founders and entrepreneurs are often, by nature, self-sufficient, independent people.
 This is key to having the courage and commitment to start and keep running your own business.
 Self-employment is for self-starters and the one thing you can’t be when you’re your own boss is a lazy employee.

 However, one downside to this independence is a blind spot to the fact that, contrary to many of the tyrannical productivity hacks on the market, you are a finite human being who cannot do it all.
 Even if there were twice as many hours in the day and 50% more of you getting up two hours earlier, it would still not be advisable to do it all because – and here’s the kicker – it’s not the most constructive use of your time.
+Learning to value your own time correctly is a vital part of starting or growing a business.

 The change consultant, Ron Carucci, makes a helpful distinction for the small business owner/ entrepreneur between competitive work, competitive enabling work and necessary work.
 In other words, the work you do that actually makes you money, the work you do which directly enables you to make money and the work you have to do for your business to run.